BluePhoenix/ChatGPT-Export-Tools/README.md

 > ```
 >
 > This will create a `chats.db` file with a full-text search index.
 Note that this feature is currently experimental and hasn't been thoroughly tested.
 The core markdown file generation works independently of this feature.
->
-> If you use this feature and encounter any issues, please report them in the project's issue tracker.

 Output:
 - `out/` directory containing individual markdown files (named `YYYY-MM-DD_title-slug.md`)